gefa/gr-lora_sdr/README.md

 - An example of an automated testing script and the corresponding grc and python file can also be found.

 ## Frequent errors:
-‘ImportError: No module named lora_sdr’ under other distribution than Redhat7: -This issue comes probably from erroneous PYTHONPATH and LD_LIBRARY_PATH set in the script setpaths.sh. -The paths might need to be changed to: ~/lora_sdr/lib/python2.7/dist-packages ~/lora_sdr/lib
+‘ImportError: No module named lora_sdr’ under other distribution than Redhat7:
+- This issue comes probably from erroneous PYTHONPATH and LD_LIBRARY_PATH set in the script setpaths.sh.
+- The paths might need to be changed to: ~/lora_sdr/lib/python3.9/dist-packages ~/lora_sdr/lib
 ## Requirements:
-    -Gnuradio 3.7
+    -Gnuradio 3.8
-    -python 2
+    -python 3
     -cmake
     -swig
     -libvolk